turnerlabs/harbor-compose/compose-reference.md

 ### containers

 This is a list of containers that are part of the shipment.
 It is an array of string values that must be a valid service that exists in the `docker-compose.yml` file.

+This also means that you can have containers in your docker-compose.yml that get started when you dev locally, but are not referenced in your harbor-compose.yml, and therefore, not deployed to Harbor.

 For example if you have a `docker-compose.yml` like...